ManageIQ/manageiq-pods/README.md

 `$ oc new-app --template=manageiq`

-###Confirm the Setup was Successful
+##Verifying the setup was successful

 _**Note:**_ The first deployment could take several minutes as OpenShift is pulling the necessary images.

-###Verify the MIQ pod is bound to the correct SCC
+###Confirm the MIQ pod is bound to the correct SCC

-Obtain the name of the pod
+List and obtain the name of the miq-app pod

 ```bash
 $ oc get pod